authlib/joserfc/docs/guide/jwt.rst

 ---------------------

 The :meth:`encode` and :meth:`decode` accept an ``algorithms`` parameter for specifying the allowed algorithms.
-By default, it only allows your to use **recommended** algorithms.
+By default, it only allows you to use the **recommended** algorithms.

 You can find out the recommended algorithms at: